bottlerocket-os/bottlerocket/variants/README.md

 The [vmware-dev](vmware-dev/Cargo.toml) variant has useful packages for local development of the OS, and is intended to run as a VMWare guest.
 It includes tools for troubleshooting as well as Docker for running containers.
 User data will be read from a mounted CD-ROM, either from a file named "user-data" or from an OVF file.

+### Deprecated variants

+#### aws-k8s-1.15: Kubernetes 1.15 node

+The [aws-k8s-1.15](aws-k8s-1.15/Cargo.toml) variant includes the packages needed to run a Kubernetes node in AWS.
+It supports self-hosted clusters and clusters managed by [EKS](https://aws.amazon.com/eks/).

+This variant is compatible with Kubernetes 1.15, 1.16, and 1.17 clusters.

+Upstream support for Kubernetes 1.15 has ended and this variant will no longer be supported in Bottlerocket releases.

 ## Development